1.3.2 Privacy & confidentiality

 Confidentiality under PPLAct

 The PPLAct sets out the circumstances in which protected information (1.1.P.270) can be obtained, recorded, disclosed and otherwise used.
-DHS staff can only deal with protected information in a manner consistent with the law.
+Services Australia staff can only deal with protected information in a manner consistent with the law.

-'Protected information' is defined in the PPLAct to include information about a person that is or was held in the records of DHS.
+'Protected information' is defined in the PPLAct to include information about a person that is or was held in the records of Services Australia.
 Protected information can be obtained, recorded, used and disclosed for certain purposes as authorised under the PPLAct.